wesbos/es6-articles/05 - Is var Dead? What should I use?.md

-We've learned about `let` and `const` and what they do, and how they're scoped.
+We've learned about `let` and `const` — what they do, and how they're scoped.
 We also know when they can be reassigned and when they cannot, but there's a question: What Should I actually use?

 That's a bit of a hot topic in the community right now, because some people prefer to still use `var`.
-Some people are saying, "var is dead!."
-Some people say, "Use `let`."
-Some people always use `const`.
+Some people are saying, "var is dead!"
+Some say, "Use `let`." while others always use `const`.

 `var` isn't dead - it still does what it always has done — it's [function scoped](http://wesbos.com/javascript-scoping/) and [you can reassign or re-bind it](http://wesbos.com/let-vs-const/).
 You may very well continue to choose it.
 There isn't a _right_ answer here, just opinions.
 Check them out and make your own decisions.